 The Now TV Smart Box is available to non-Combo customers as well, but they should expect to pay at least £39.99 for it - more if they want to add a couple of TV passes.

-Its free inclusion with the Combo deals goes a long way to making up for the setup fees and having to pay for the router.
+Its free inclusion with the Combo deals goes a long way to making up for the setup fees.

 I really don't want TV